 Installing a dedicated GPS tracking device in your vehicles makes the device virtually impossible to tamper with.
 It’s always on and always tracking, so you always have up-to-date information on where your assets are.
 A cell phone tracking app, on the other hand, is easy for your employees to turn off on a whim if it suits them.
 Your drivers can choose to turn off their phone or deactivate location services whenever they like, making it easy to create blind spots in their location history.
 Even if they aren’t intentionally interfering with tracking, your employees can still forget their device or turn it off accidentally and prevent you from getting the tracking information you need.

 As you continue to run your business, you need to know that you have a reliable team in your corner should you ever encounter a problem with your tracking solution.
-While there are always exceptions to the rule, cell phone tracking apps tend to lack dedicated support teams.
+While there are always exceptions to the rule when it comes to GPS vs smartphones, cell phone tracking apps tend to lack dedicated support teams.
 GPS tracking devices, on the other hand, tend to be tied to established companies that are invested in your success.
 This not only equates to better customer support, but also means that the tracking software is more likely to be consistently maintained and updated.

 Cell phone tracking apps, generally speaking, are only designed to track the user’s location.
 While this information can be helpful on its own, it provides you with much more insight into your operations when paired with additional information.
 GPS tracking devices are capable of capturing and transmitting additional information like driving habits, speed, idle time, fuel use, and mileage.